mergermarket/cdflow/reference/config-common-json.md

 # common.json

-This is a file containing variables passed to `terraform` as a `-var-file` i.e. `terraform plan -var-file config/common.json ...`.
+This is a file containing variables passed to `terraform`, when `cdflow deploy` is called, as a `-var-file` i.e. `terraform plan -var-file config/common.json ...`.
 Each of the top level keys in the file must be defined in a `variable` block in the `./infra/*.tf` files.

 ## Example